Fatigue is one of the most common concerns among people today. Studies show that 38% of American workers report feeling fatigued.

 Testing Thyroid Levels

-- Thyroid-Stimulating Hormone (TSH): This hormone triggers the thyroid gland to release T4 and T3.
-In overt hypothyroidism (hypothyroidism caused by an underactive thyroid gland), TSH levels are elevated.
-In central hypothyroidism (hypothyroidism caused by dysfunction of the pituitary gland or hypothalamus), TSH levels are low or normal.Β
+- Thyroid-Stimulating Hormone (TSH): This hormone prompts the thyroid gland to release T4 and T3.
+In hypothyroidism due to an underactive thyroid, TSH levels are often high.
+In central hypothyroidism, TSH levels may be low or normal.

-- Total and free T4: This measures levels of inactive thyroid hormone throughout the body.
-Free T4 is low in both primary and secondary hypothyroidism.Β
+- Total and free T4: These tests measure the levels of inactive thyroid hormone in the body.
+Free T4 is usually low in both primary and secondary hypothyroidism.

-- Anti-thyroglobulin: This test looks for the presence of thyroglobulin antibodies and can help detect the presence of autoimmune thyroiditis.Β
+- Anti-thyroglobulin: This test looks for antibodies against thyroglobulin, which can help detect autoimmune thyroiditis.

 Our Most Popular Thyroid Tests Ordered on Rupa Health